-5. After confirming that the measurements are correct and the angles are 90 degrees, snap chalk lines to mark the outline of the booth's footprint.

-Build the front corners of the booth
+- 5. After confirming that the measurements are correct and the angles are 90 degrees, snap chalk lines to mark the outline of the booth's footprint. - Mark the position of the columns along each long side of the chalk footprint.